CLEANing Cygnus A deep and fast with R2D2: Introduction

+Most recently, we have proposed a novel deep learning approach dubbed R2D2, standing for \textbf{R}esidual-to-\textbf{R}esidual \textbf{D}NN series for high-\textbf{D}ynamic range imaging \citep{aghabiglou2024a}.
+R2D2's reconstruction is formed as a series of residual images, iteratively estimated as outputs of DNNs taking the previous iteration's image estimate and associated back-projected data residual as inputs.

+In this work, we start by shedding light on R2D2's algorithmic structure, interpreting it as a learned version of CLEAN.
+Three R2D2 variants have been introduced and extensively studied in simulation, namely R2D2, R2D2-Net, and R3D3.
+We analyze their positions in the landscape of CLEAN variants, with specific comparison to H\"o-CLEAN, CS-CLEAN, and MS-CLEAN.
+We then demonstrate the R2D2 paradigm on high-sensitivity VLA observations of the radio galaxy Cygnus~A at S band, both in terms of precision and computational speed.
+Firstly, the reconstruction quality of all R2D2 variants at least equates that of AIRI and uSARA, outperforming all CLEAN variants.
+Secondly, requiring few major-cycle iterations only (on par with CLEAN), all R2D2 variants provide a much faster reconstruction than uSARA and AIRI, and at least as fast as CLEAN.

 The remainder of this paper is structured as follows.
-Section \ref{sec:inversepb} provides a summary of the RI inverse problem.
-Section \ref{sec:methods} elaborates on the R2D2 model, from its intrinsic concept to its two proposed variants and their underlying network architectures.
-Section \ref{sec:telvla} provides the training details of VLA-specific R2D2 models.
-Validation of these VLA-specific incarnations on Cygnus~A observations against the benchmark methods for RI is presented in Section \ref{sec:resultsdiscussion}.
-Conclusions and future research are summarized in Section \ref{sec:concl}.
+Section \ref{sec:inverse_problem} introduces the RI inverse problem.
+Section \ref{sec:methods} provides a summary of the R2D2 paradigm in its three variants.
+Section \ref{sec:cleanvsr2d2} presents a CLEAN perspective on the R2D2 paradigm.
+Application of telescope-specific incarnations of the R2D2 variants is provided in Section \ref{sec:results}, for the formation of Cygnus~A images from VLA observations.
+Conclusions are presented in Section \ref{sec:conclusions}.\\